kwkou/815/articles/sql-database-create-assembly-on-azure-with-csharp.md

 			{
 			    /// <summary>
 			    /// Run the Main method on your local computer console, so it can issue a
-			    /// a CREATE ASSEMBLY statement to your Azure SQL Database server:
+			    /// a CREATE ASSEMBLY statement to your Azure SQL 数据库 server:
 			    /// </summary>
 			    class Program
 			    {